nibenish/Excelsior/README.md

 # Excelsior

-A text-based, terminal adventure game.
-Set in a middle-ages universe, with knights, castles, wizards, dragons, and all the like.
+A text adventure game.
+Not ZORK at all.

-Made by Nicholas Benish, 2018, All Rights Reserved
+**Made by Nicholas Benish, 2018, All Rights Reserved**